firebase/genkit/docs/config.md

 In `plugins` you specify an array of plugins that will be made available to the framework.
 Plugins provide features such as: models, retrievers, indexers, flow state stores, trace stores, etc. One plugin can provide more than one thing, and even more than one instance of that thing.

 `flowStateStore` tells Genkit which plugin to use for persisting flow states.
-The `firebase` plugin provides a Firestore implementation of a flow state store.
+The `firebase` plugin provides a Firestore implementation.

 `traceStore` (similar to `flowStateStore`) tells Genkit which plugin to use for persisting traces.
-The `firebase` plugin provides a Firestore implementation of a trace store.
+The `firebase` plugin provides a Firestore implementation.

 `enableTracingAndMetrics` instructs the framework to perform OpenTelemetry instrumentation and enable trace collection.

-`logLevel` specifies verbosity level of the framework level logging.
-Sometimes it's useful when troubleshooting to see more details log messages, set it to `debug`.
+`logLevel` specifies the verbosity level of the framework level logging.
+Sometimes it's useful when troubleshooting to see more detailed log messages; set it to `debug`.